Description

 Introduction to Lovebirds

 Lovebirds (Agapornis) are small parrots native to Africa.
 They are named for their strong pair bonds and affectionate nature, often seen cuddling and preening their mates.
-There are nine species of lovebirds, with the Peach-faced, Fischer’s, and Masked lovebirds being the most common in captivity.
+There are nine species of lovebirds, with the Peach-faced, Fischer’s, and Masked varieties being the most common in captivity.
 These birds are known for their bright plumage, energetic personalities, and ability to form deep bonds with their owners.

 Physical Characteristics

-Lovebirds are small but striking birds with:
+These birds are small but striking, with:

 - Size: They typically measure 5-7 inches in length and weigh between 40-60 grams.